rgunnar/openssl-lab/chapter08/README.md

 For the number of bits it is now recommended to use at least 3072 bits.
 Severeal organisations will not trust 2k keys in a couple of years.

+To create a 4096 bit RSA key and store it in a file (encrypted with a pass phrase), use the following command:

+`openssl genrsa -out rsa_key.pem -aes256 4096`

+To store the public key for the private key in a separate file we can use the following command:

+`openssl rsa -in rsa_key.pem -pubout -out rsa_key.pub.pem`

 ## Crearing Elliptic Curve keys